CumulusNetworks/DUE/templates/example/README.md

 **NOTE** DUE parses these README.md files looking for lines that start with Create to use in the command line help.
 You'll want to make sure your template follows this convention.

-Create defafult Red Hat EXAMPLE with: ./due --create --from fedora:33 --description "Fedora 33 example" --name example-fedora-33 --prompt Ex-fedora-33 --tag example-fedora-33 --use-template example

-Create default Debian EXAMPLE with: ./due --create --from debian:10 --description "Debian 10 example" --name example-debian-10 --prompt Ex --tag example-debian-10 --use-template example
+Create default Debian EXAMPLE with: ./due --create --platform linux/amd64    --name example-debian-10       --prompt ExD10        --tag example-debian-10       --use-template example           --from debian:10                             --description "Debian 10 example"

-Create default Ubuntu using Podman EXAMPLE with: ./due --create --from docker.io/library/ubuntu:20.04  --description "Debian 20.04 example" --name example-debian-20 --prompt Ex --tag example-debian-20 --use-template example

 ### Explanation of the Debian example  above:
   * Use a Debian 10 image